Five (group): 2012–2024: Second reunion, Love's departure and Time

 In 2012, Conlon reunited with his former bandmates to discuss the possibility of a second reunion.
-The return was announced on 18 October as a four-piece without Brown, who later stated that he declined to participate over privacy concerns.
+The return was announced on 18 October as a four-piece without Brown, who later stated he declined to participate, due to privacy concerns.
 In 2013, the group took part in the ITV2 documentary series The Big Reunion.
 This was followed by the collaborative Big Reunion tour that May.
 On 16 September 2013, the band picked up the award for Best Music Act (On a Reality TV Show) at the National Reality TV Awards.
-In November and December 2013, Five embarked on their own tour in UK and Australia, the 5ive Greatest Hits Tour.
+In November and December 2013 Five embarked on their own tour in UK and Australia, the 5ive Greatest Hits Tour.
 Love announced that he had left the group in August 2014 via Twitter, without telling the other members beforehand.
-In February 2016, Five released the compilation Keep On Movin' – The Best of Five.
+In February 2016 Five released the compilation Keep On Movin' – The Best of Five.

-In April 2019, the group announced they would be joined by 911, Damage and A1 for a tour of the UK called The Boys Are Back! in 2020.
-Robinson also stated that there was no chance of the band's original full line-up returning.
+In April 2019 the group announced they would be joined by 911, Damage and A1 for a tour of the UK called The Boys Are Back! in 2020.
+Robinson also stated there was no chance of the band's original full line-up returning.
 He told the Press Association: "It wouldn't be down to us to reach out to [Brown and Love].
 They've made it very clear they didn't want to be in the band.
 It's like Take That, with Jason Orange and Robbie Williams leaving.
 It still works, the songs are still the same."
 The tour was interrupted by the COVID-19 pandemic, and shows were rescheduled for 2021.

-In late 2020, Five announced they would be embarking on another Australian Greatest Hits tour in 2021 supported by Australian pop duo Sister2Sister.
-On 11 June 2021, Five released "Keep On Movin (21 Remix)".
-On 6 August 2021, Five released two promotional singles titled "Shangri-La" and "Making Me Fall".
-On 1 October, they released the single "Warm Light".
+In late 2020 Five announced they would be embarking on another Australian Greatest Hits tour in 2021 supported by Australian pop duo Sister2Sister.
+On 11 June 2021 Five released "Keep On Movin' (21 Remix)".
+On 6 August 2021, Five released two promotional singles, "Shangri-La" and "Making Me Fall".
+On 1 October they released the single "Warm Light".
 Five released their fourth album, Time on 28 January 2022.
 Robinson told NME: "We always said we wouldn't do new music, which came from a fear of competing with our former selves.
 But when the pandemic hit and all our live dates were cancelled, the timing felt right.
 We're really happy with it and from my personal view, it's the album I'm proudest of."

-On 5 March 2024, the group began embarking on an Australian Greatest Hits Tour.
+On 5 March 2024 the group began embarking on an Australian Greatest Hits Tour.